Cottage Constituency

 Cottage constituency’s Geographical Coverage and Villages

-The Cottage constituency includes the communities of Capuchin, Clifton, Cottage, and Lagoon, with boundaries defined to the:
+The Cottage constituency includes the coastal communities of Capuchin, Clifton, Cottage, and Lagoon, with boundaries defined to the:

 - North and West by the Caribbean Sea